zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

     return next_event_time
 {% endhighlight %}

-where when the update is called the arguments will be
+When the update function is called the arguments will be

 - `t`: The current model time
 - `antecedents`: Data structure containing the states of preceding nodes